1993 - Out On Bail

 It has been said that Interscope rejected the Out On Bail Demo.
 2Pac could have showed them a sequence of his album, probably the Cradle2TheGrave tape.
 With 2Pac and Interscope officially announcing the album, we could expect that the project was more or less ready...

 In fact, like we saw, 2Pac was maybe not totally satisfied with the title "Out On Bail"...
 Way too contextual, too provocative...
 Many songs of the Cradle2TheGrave tape had probably not received a final mixdown (the intros of "Str8 Ballin'" and "Out On Bail" were obviously to be taken off).
-Samples were probably not cleared yet (the intro of "Nothing To Lose" with a sample taken from The Chronic was probably a problem).
+Samples were probably not cleared yet (the intro of "Nothing To Lose" with a sample taken from The Chronic was maybe also a problem).

 2Pac had probably also to drop "Open Fire".
 The rape case was accompanied with a charge of illegal possession of weapon...
 Even if the charges for aggravated assault against him were dropped the 1st of December, but it could be remembered by the court...
-In January, he recorded "R U Still Down" with Shock G (maybe he met his old friend and mentor because of his troubles...).
-It gave his album a new title and a new direction.
+In December, he recorded "R U Still Down" with Shock G (maybe he met his old friend and mentor because of his troubles...).
+It gave his album a new title and a new artistic direction.

 From Mr. Middle Finger to Out On Bail